zDelirium/file-downloader-py/README.md

 This Python command-line program is supposed to be able to download multiple files using the shell *curl* command.

-Runs on Python 3.5 preferablym, probaly at least Python 3.2.
+Runs on Python 3.5 preferably, probably at least Python 3.2

-Maybe make it a GUI app if I put my mind into it.

 ## Use
 1. Open shell in macOS or Linux (or a bash compatible shell on Windows such as *MINGW64*)